 Internal comms can play a huge part in making this happen.
 This is how:

-In order to create an effective wellbeing strategy, internal comms execs will need to work closely with Human Resources to get a better picture of the workforce demographic and areas that could profit from enhanced wellbeing communication.
+Collaborate with HR In order to create an effective wellbeing strategy, internal comms execs will need to work closely with Human Resources to get a better picture of the workforce demographic and areas that could profit from enhanced wellbeing communication.

 Is there a way to help staff organise their workdays better?
 Feedback from managers is invaluable at this point.
 Setting up a communications calendar to time comms and other wellbeing offers so they fit work schedules would be a good start.